lunarphp/lunar/docs/src/getcandy/customers.md

 }
 ```

-You will need to define the relationship for customer groups so that GetCandy knows how to handle it.
+You will need to define the relationship for customer groups so that Lunar knows how to handle it.

 ```php
 public function customerGroup()